 - Dispose of garbage.
 Anything that’s headed to the curb or dumpster, clear it out!
 There will undoubtedly be more trash created along the way, but starting clean is best.

 - Create a “pack the car” pile.
-Gather your plants, valuables, and anything else you’re going to take with you instead of send on the truck.
+Gather your plants, valuables, and anything else you’re going to take with you instead of sending it on the truck.
 If you’re flying, this will be your luggage pile.

 On moving day